ambimorph/subsymbol.org/index.rst

 I spent the summer of 2014 improving my coding skills at `Hacker School <http://www.hackerschool.com>`_.

-In 2022 I'm returning to thinking about information theory and adjecaent subjects after spending the past five years more focused on writing about metabolism, diet, and evolution.
+In 2022 I'm returning to thinking about information theory and adjacent subjects after spending the past five years more focused on writing about metabolism, diet, and evolution.

 See also: